wp-plugins/secontactform/readme.txt

 [Support](http://isms.com.my/se_contact_form.php)
 Contact us for any issue, bug fix.

+== Screenshots ==

+1. New layout with SMS setting, Email Setting, CRM database setting, Main Form setting and extra fields.
+2. Setting main contact form.
+3. SE Contact form in web site.

 == Changelog ==
+= 2.0.0 =
+* New admin layout, providing user friendly experience.
+* New quick help at right column
+* New integration with http://icrm.com.my to provide CRM database to save all inquiries.

 = 1.2.2 =
 * Updated SMS send function to use cURL instead of f_open
 * Updated SMS link to use iSMS SSL link